Skip to content

 Below, we explore three methods for calculating your CRS score: using the Moving2Canada CRS Calculator, the official IRCC tool, and a manual calculation for advanced users.

-Our Moving2Canada CRS score calculator does more than just calculate your score—it helps you understand your immigration options.
+Our Express Entry Points Calculator does more than just calculate your score, it helps you understand your immigration options.
 In addition to your CRS result, this tool goes the extra mile to provide personalized insights, compare your score against past draws, and guide you with confidence through your immigration journey.
 And the best is that all of this is completely free!

 tool designed by Moving2Canada to get your CRS score